-We now describe the separation criterion, which we derive from CIS \cite{yang2021dystab}, to divide slots into objects.
-Each image $I$ and flow $u$ in the training set contribute a term in the loss detailed below:
+We now describe the separation criterion, which we derive from CIS \cite{yang2019unsupervised}, to divide slots into objects.
+Each image $I$ and flow $u$ in the training set contribute a term in the loss:

 The first term penalizes the reconstruction error by the cross-modal autoencoder combining all the slots, i.e., we want the reconstructed flow to be as good as possible.
 The second term combines the reconstruction error of the adversarial decoder using a single slot at a time, and maximizes its error outside the object mask.
 Note that, in the second term, the adversarial decoder $g_\theta$ tries to approximate the entire flow $u$ with a single slot $\tilde u_i = g_\theta(x_i, I)$, which is equivalent to maximizing the contextual information separation between different slots.
-Also note that we use the mean-square reconstruction error (MSE) $d(u,v) = \| u-v \|_2$ for simplicity, but one can replace MSE with any other distance or discrepancy measure such as empirical cross-entropy, without altering the core method.
-The overall loss, averaged over training samples in a dataset $D$, is then minimized with respect to the parameters $w$ of the encoder $f_w$ and conditional decoder $g_w$, and maximized with respect to the parameters $\theta$ of the adversarial decoder $g_\theta$:
+We use the mean-square reconstruction error (MSE) $d(u,v) = \| u-v \|_2$ for simplicity, but one can replace it with any other distance or discrepancy measure such as empirical cross-entropy, without altering the core method.
+The overall loss over training samples in a dataset $D$, is then minimized with respect to the parameters $w$ of the encoder $f_w$ and decoder $g_w$, and maximized with respect to the parameters $\theta$ of the adversarial decoder $g_\theta$:

-Compared to CIS, our method is minimizing mutual information {\em between different slots}, where the data is encoded, rather than directly {\em between different regions}, which eliminates degenerate slots thanks to the reconstruction objective.
+DivA is minimizing mutual information {\em between different slots}, where the data is encoded, rather than directly {\em between different regions}, which eliminates degenerate slots thanks to the reconstruction objective.
 The resulting design is a natural extension of CIS to non-binary partitions, and also leads to increased versatility: DivA can be trained with a certain number of slots, on images of a certain size, and used at inference time with a different number of slots, on images of different size.
-Note that the DivA loss does not need explicit regularization, although one can add it if so desired.
+Note that the loss does not need explicit regularization, although one can add it if so desired.